-I (name), of (company name), have read the Construction Health and Safety Plan (CHASP) for the 132-2 Springfield Gardens, Queens, NY.
-I agree to conduct all on-site we ork in accordance with the requirements set forth in this CHASP and understand that failure to comply with this CHASP could lead to my removal from the Site.
+I (name), of (company name), have read the Construction Health and Safety Plan (CHASP) for the 132-20 Merrick Boulevard Site in Springfield Gardens, Queens, NY.
+I agree to conduct all on-site work in accordance with the requirements set forth in this CHASP and understand that failure to comply with this CHASP could lead to my removal from the Site.